EFPrefix/EFQRCode/README.md

 Learn more from [User Guide](https://github.com/EFPrefix/EFQRCode/blob/main/USERGUIDE.md).

-## PS
+## Recommendations

 1. Please select a high contrast foreground and background color combinations;
-2. You should use `magnification` instead of `size` if you want to improve the definition of QRCode image, you can also increase the value of them;
+2. To improve the definition of QRCode images, increase `size`, or scale up using `magnification` (instead);
-3. Magnification too high／Size too long／Content too much may cause failure;
+3. Magnification too high／size too large／contents too long may cause failure;
 4. It is recommended to test the QRCode image before put it into use;
 5. You can contact me if there is any problem, both `Issue` and `Pull request` are welcome.